eventnetusa/eventnet/src/_posts/2017-07-27-exploring-versatility-in-event-trailers-part-1.md

   - text_block_markdown: >-
       At EventNetUSA, we supply mobile marketing trailers for a variety of clients in a number of diverse industries.
-Whether you’re looking for a [53’ trailer transformed into a popup shop](https://www.eventnetusa.com/work/revlon-love-is-on-tour/) or an
+Whether you’re looking for a [53’ trailer transformed into a pop-up shop](https://www.eventnetusa.com/work/revlon-love-is-on-tour/) or an
       [iconic Airstream turned Mobile Tea
       Bar](https://www.eventnetusa.com/work/bigelow-tea/), we’ve got a mobile